CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/api.md

 ## `/org_agreements`

-Description: returns a list of labels of the agreements accepted by the organization to which the logged-in user belongs.
+- Description: returns a list of labels of the agreements accepted by the organization to which the logged-in user belongs
-Methods: `GET, POST`
+- Methods: `GET`, `POST`
-Authentication required: yes
+- Authentication required: yes
-Parameters:
+- Parameters:
-- `GET` - none
+    - `GET` -- none
-- `POST` - form-data with the key `agreements` (the labels of the agreements user wants to exclusively agree to – in the name of their organization).
+    - `POST` -- form-data with the key `agreements` (the labels of the agreements user wants to exclusively agree to -- on behalf of their organization).

-Possible HTTP responses:
+- Possible HTTP responses:
-- **200 OK** - list of agreements labels
+    - **200 OK** -- list of _Agreement_ labels
-- **403 Forbidden** - client is _not_ authenticated
+    - **403 Forbidden** -- client is _not_ authenticated
-- **500 Internal Server Error** - error in backend API
+    - **500 Internal Server Error** -- error in backend API

 Example output (`GET`):